ericgio/react-bootstrap-typeahead/README.md

 ```

 ## CSS
 The component tries to use as little CSS as possible, relying primarily on Bootstrap or any Bootstrap themes for styling.
-There is a small amount, which is bundled with the JS files.

-Browserify users will need to use [browserify-css](https://www.npmjs.com/package/browserify-css) (or something similar) to handle the CSS bundling, while Webpack user will need to use [css-loader](https://www.npmjs.com/package/css-loader) and/or [style-loader](https://www.npmjs.com/package/style-loader) in their webpack config file.
+Some minimal styling is included in `Typeahead.css` and `Token.css` and should ideally be included wherever you're using the component.

 ## Example
 An example file is included with the NPM module.
 Simply open `example/index.html` in a browser.
 If you're using the repository code, you'll need to run `npm run example` to build the example index file.
 You can then open the HTML file as described above.
 You can also try the [live example](http://ericgio.github.io/react-bootstrap-typeahead/).